lemiliomoreno/ecs-apix-cdk-hands-on/README.md

-# Welcome to your CDK Python project!
+# AWS ECS Apix CDK Hands-On

 This is a blank project for CDK development with Python.